 To prevent the prosecution from introducing chemical tests results, a “search and seizure” motion can be filed – requiring prosecutor’s burden to prove an exception to the warrantless seizure of blood.
 (See Missouri v.
 McNeely 133 S.Ct 1552).
 McNeely court stated that “compelled intrusion beneath the skin and into veins to obtain blood for use in a criminal investigation implicates most personal and deep-rooted expectation of privacy” and “…[s]earch warrants are ordinarily required for searches of dwellings…absent an emergency, no less could be required where intrusions into the human body are concerned…even when the search was conducted following a lawful arrest”.
 Yet, despite this strong Supreme Court language, California insists on the prosecution of refusals to submit to chemical tests.
 Los Angeles DUI lawyer can successfully litigate Los Angeles DUI through search and seizure motion based on the conflict between California and Federal law, arguing that Vehicle Code 23612 (a) violates federal law and the refusal should not be introduced as evidence of guilt.

 For example, Los Angeles DUI lawyer can argue to the jury: “how can you find a defendant guilty of the refusal, when the Supreme Law of this land allows refusals”.
 If a person has an absolute Federal right not to incriminate himself and chose refusals to chemical tests, how can that be punished in State court?
 (Supreme Court in 1973 said that warrantless search of the person is reasonable only if it falls within a recognized exception (United States v.
 Robinson, 414 U.S. 218, 224).
-This argument in conjunction with lack on evidence due to refusals to submit to chemical tests can be used by Los Angeles DUI lawyer to defend against a refusal DUI in Los Angeles.
+This argument in conjunction with the lack of evidence due to refusals to submit to chemical tests can be used by Los Angeles DUI lawyer to defend against a refusal DUI in Los Angeles.

 On June 23, 2016, the Supreme Court in its decision Birchfield v.
-North Dakota decided to complicated the refusal laws by permitting enhanced criminal punishment for warrantless refusals to submit to a breath test and by prohibiting warrantless refusals to submit to a blood test after a DUI arrest.
+North Dakota decided to complicate the refusal laws by permitting enhanced criminal punishment for warrantless refusals to submit to a breath test and by prohibiting warrantless refusals to submit to a blood test after a DUI arrest.
 Of course in California, the arresting officer will offer both breath and blood test as alternatives with a refusal to submit to both permitting the implied consent statute to remain valid.
 The decision is not very helpful to DUI defendants because a blood test refusal is meaningless unless breath test was unavailable.
 This decision applies only to criminal prosecution because of a possibility of jail time.
 The court engaged in very detailed analyses of DUI offenses by providing research of national average of refusal cases (20%) and by providing statistics that on average one person dies in a DUI accident each hour and by relying on FBI documents showing numbers of DUI arrest exceeding 1.1 million people in 2014.

 (818) 921 7744 Call anytime to get a free consultation with Los Angeles DUI Attorney.